sallamy2580/script-solana-nft/README.md

 [[Back to contents]](https://github.com/WilliamAmbrozic/Solana-NFT-Analytics-Tools#contents)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Enter your command prompt or terminal on a machine with Git & NodeJS, run the following commands:
+Enter your command prompt or terminal on a machine with Git & NodeJS, run the following commands:

 Mac/Linux/Windows
 ```